input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

     - the list of types with timestamping information that declares when each type has been added or deleted.
     - the list of lists of service endpoints, each list with timestamping information that declares when the list has been added or revoked.

-For example, when a DID is created, an entry is added to the map, that adds the DID and maps it to the initial keys and services described in the corresponding `CrateDIDOperation`.
+For example, when a DID is created, an entry is added to the map, that adds the DID and maps it to the initial keys and services described in the corresponding `CreateDIDOperation`.
 This is:
 - it adds the list of keys and set their timestamp indicating when they were added on, and
 - for each service it adds the singleton lists with type and list of service endpoints with a corresponding added on timestamp to each entity.
 - the hash of the `AtalaOperation` that wrapped the corresponding `CreateDIDOperation`